pankaj90382/END-1.0/S7/A-1/README.md

 ### Cleanning the Dataset for better Accuracy

-The proper cleanning the Dataset helps to join the setentences with phrases more accurately.
+The proper cleanning the Dataset helps to join/merge the setentences with phrases more accurately.

 ```python
 def clean_data(x):